hburgoyne/picard_mcp/README.md

    - Permissions can be modified by the memory owner at any time

 3. **Memory Retrieval**:
-   - Users can retrieve their own memories with filtering and sorting options
+   - ✅ Users can retrieve their own memories with filtering and sorting options
-   - Semantic search allows finding memories based on meaning, not just keywords
+   - ✅ Semantic search for finding memories based on meaning using vector embeddings
-   - Vector similarity (cosine) enables finding related memories across the database
+   - ✅ Vector similarity (cosine) for finding related memories using pgvector
-   - Top-N most similar memories are returned based on query relevance
+   - ✅ Top-N most similar memories based on query relevance with configurable similarity threshold
-   - Permission checks ensure users only access authorized memories
+   - ✅ Permission checks ensure users only access authorized memories

 4. **LLM Integration**:
    - Memories can be used as context for LLM queries